-44. Hose Valves.
+44. HOSE VALVES.

 - a.
 Approved 21⁄2-inch hose valves of the number specified in Paragraph 44b shall be provided for use in testing the pumps.
 The hose valves should ordinarily be attached to a header or manifold; they shall be connected by suitable piping to the pump discharge piping, preferably at a point between the discharge check valve and the discharge gate valve.
 The hose valves should be so located as to avoid any possible water damage to the driving motor or engine or their controllers, and should preferably be outside the pump room.
-Where located outside, or at a distance from the pump, and there is any danger of freezing, an/approved indicating gate valve and drain valve shall be located in the line to the hose valves at a point close to the pump. - b.
+Where located outside, or at a distance from the pump, and there is any danger of freezing, an approved indicating gate valve and drain valve shall be located in the line to the hose valves at a point close to the pump. - b.
 Unless otherwise specified by the authority having jurisdiction, the number of hose valves shall be as given in the following table, except that for special service fire pumps and for booster pumps, only one hose valve is required for five hundred gallon or smaller pumps.

-Size of Pump, gpm 500 750 1000 1500-2000 2500 Number of Hose Valves 3 4 6 8
+Capacity of Pump, gpm 500 750 1000 1500-2000 2500 3000-3500 4000-4500 Number of Hose Valves 2 3 4 6 8 12 16

 - c.
-On the larger capacity fire pump installations, there should be installed a fixed nozzle or pipe outlet arranged to discharge at an appropriate place, or a metering device in a pipe line discharging back into the suction supply, for use in making a flow test to the full capacity of the pump or pumps.
-With such test arrangements the authority having jurisdiction may permit a reduction in the number of hose valves to the number needed for hose stream use. - d.
+Where water disposal may be a problem, there should be installed a fixed nozzle(s) or pipe outlet arranged to discharge at an appropriate place, or an approved metering device in a pipe line discharging back into the suction supply, for use in making a flow test to the full capacity of the pump or pumps.
+(See Section 912.)
+With such test arrangements, the authority having jurisdiction may permit a reduction in the number of hose valves to the number needed for hose stream use. - d.
 Hose valves shall be threaded to conform to the American (National) Standard B26-1925 for Fire Hose Coupling Screw Threads.
-Adapter couplings securely attached to each outlet shall be provided if local couplings are not American Standard.
+Adapter couplings securely attached to each outlet shall be provided if local couplings are not American Standard. - e.

-e.
 When 2 hose valves are required, use 4-inch pipe between the detachable hose header and the connection to the discharge pipe; when 3 or 4 are required use 6-inch pipe; when 6 or 8 are required use 8-inch pipe.
 When this pipe is over 15 feet long increase one pipe size.